freeCodeCamp/freeCodeCamp/guide/english/c/if-statements/index.md

 }
 ```

 What will be the the Output?
 "NO!
-I am boss"? if you are guessing this output then you are wrong.
+I am boss"?
+If you are guessing this output then you are wrong.
 Why did this happen? because in the if statement you used "=" instead of "==" operator.
 "==" is comparator .